 We are not missing any days in the diagram.
-With the day Moses was called into the cloud fixed on a Sabbath, if there was another day either side of the six days of Moses' preparation that is not mentioned, Pentecost would have been on a Friday and further from Sunday.
+With the day Moses was called into the cloud fixed on a Sabbath by Ellen White, if there was another day either side of the six days of Moses' preparation that is not mentioned, Pentecost would have been on a Friday and further from Sunday.

 This evidence from Ellen White shows that Moses was called into the cloud on a seventh-day Sabbath, that Pentecost was on the previous Sabbath and therefore First Fruits and the resurrection it was typical of were on a seventh-day Sabbath.
 Type met antitype.
 It also gives evidence that the day they arrived at Mt.
-Sinai was a Thursday as that would be the first day of preparation.
+Sinai was a Thursday as that would be the first day of preparation with Friday being the second day of preparation.
+Note that a Sunday Pentecost would have the day before, which was a seventh-day Sabbath, as a day of preparation.

-Since the Patriarchs and Prophets p313 statement is contrary to the historical and traditional understanding, it is reasonable that she must have been given a special revelation to help us understand the correct timing.
+Since the Patriarchs and Prophets p313 statement is contrary to the traditional understanding, it is reasonable that she must have been given a special revelation to help us understand the correct timing.